-1. Site Office: Part of the existing vacant property will be used for this purpose.
-2. Temporary Storage of Construction Material/Equipment: See areas plotted on the appended TPP.
+1. Site Access: Via the rear service road.
+2. Site Office: Not required but in any event there is space at the end of the rear garden.
+3. Temporary Storage of Construction Material/Equipment: See area plotted on the appended TPP.
 3. Construction Exclusion Zone (CEZ): There must be no (a) storage of construction material/equipment or (b) preparation of noxious substances (e.g. cement) in any area designated as the CEZ and enclosed by the TPB.
 4. Before commencing work on site, all operatives must be briefed by the Site Agent/Contract Manager on the importance of protecting both on and off-site trees.
-The basis of this briefing will be the protection measures as set out on the Tree Protection Plan (TPP) including the position of Tree Protection Barriers and Construction Exclusion Zones.
-As such the TPP shall be clearly displayed on the wall of the site hut/office.
-NB During the demolition and/or construction the Site Agent/Contract Manager will be responsible for all tree protection measures.
+The basis of this briefing will be the protection measures as set out on the Tree Protection Plan (TPP) including the position of Tree Protection Barriers and the Construction Exclusion Zone.
+5. During the demolition and/or construction the Site Agent/Contract Manager will be responsible for all tree protection measures.
 See also Site Supervision Responsibilities below.